 If a defendant's lawyer is ineffective at trial and on direct appeal, the defendant's Sixth Amendment right to a fair trial has been violated.
 In analyzing claims that a defendant's lawyer was ineffective, the principal goal is to determine whether the lawyer's conduct so undermined the functioning of the judicial process that the trial cannot be relied upon as having produced a just result.
-Proving this requires two steps:
+In order to prove this, the defendant must show:

 Unless a defendant proves both steps, the conviction or sentence cannot be said to result from a breakdown in the judicial process such that the result is unreliable.
-When courts review a lawyer's advocacy of a defendant, they are deferential.
-Courts are bound by a strong presumption that any given lawyer's conduct falls within the range of reasonable professional assistance.
+When courts review a lawyer's advocacy of a defendant, they're deferential to the lawyer.
+In other words, courts are bound by a strong presumption that any given lawyer's conduct falls within the range of reasonable professional assistance.

 Exercise Your Right to Adequate Counsel Today

-If you're currently represented by a lawyer, but are concerned about his or her performance, or are trying to appeal a conviction, you can always obtain a second opinion from an experienced lawyer.
+If you're currently represented by a lawyer, but are concerned about their performance, or are trying to appeal a conviction, you can always obtain a second opinion from a different experienced lawyer.
 In many of these cases, it's important to act quickly to change course, if needed, so reach out to a criminal defense lawyer near you today.